DamonMohammadbagher/NativePayload_DNS2/README.md

 # -NativePayload_DNS2
- C# code for transferring Backdoor Payloads by DNS Traffic (A Records) and Bypassing Anti-viruses
+ C# Code for transferring Backdoor Payloads by DNS Traffic (A Records) and Bypassing Anti-viruses

- C# Code and Article with PDF.HTML formats
+ C# Code and Article with PDF,HTML formats

  Article is from Ebook "Bypassing Anti Viruses by C#.NET Programming" , Chapter 4 : Exfiltration Technique by DNS Traffic (A Records)